Hug Me Not

 There was no provocation.
 There was no reason.
 Any reason was a good reason.
 “Hi!” hug.
 “Bye!” hug.
 “See you there!” hug.
 “Good morning!” hug.
 “Such a fucked class, no?” hug.
 “Oh god, it’s Tuesday!” hug.
 Magic Pants suffered particularly badly, marginally nice-looking boy that he is.
 There he’d be, checking out the notice board for class timings, rucksack in hand, when out of nowhere there would be a sudden woman on him.
-And before you get all jealous, boys, the woman in question wasn’t always pretty either.

 And apparently this hugging disease wasn’t only prevalent in my college.
 Rook knew guys who were into it as well.
 True to the male form, they were called ‘chamdee’ – wormy little buggers out for a quick feel.

 Which leads me to wonder, how bloody starved for affection are we?
 Because I see how guys might spring a spontaneous hug on a woman for less-than-honourable reasons.
 But women?
 Seriously?
 I get hugging best friends and, I don’t know, acquaintances you may have girl-crushes on.
 But I REFUSE to believe that that particular category can contain more than 40 girls.
 Or, given the circumstances, me.